Cass Winthrop: Storylines

-At first, Cass and Frankie did not like each other (similar to his early relationship with Kathleen), however they came to find they had a lot in common.
-They fell madly in love.
-A few months after they married, Cass discovered Kathleen was alive—she had concealed this to save Cass's life from shadowy criminal forces led by Carl Hutchins.
+At first, Cass and Frankie did not like each other (similar to his early relationship with Kathleen).
+However they came to find they had a lot in common, and although they encountered several obstacles along the way, including the return of Cecile, whom Cass briefly succumbed to, Cass and Frankie fell madly in love.
+A few months after they married, Cass discovered Kathleen was alive, when she returned to town, to check in on her cousin Jake, who was comatose at the time—she had concealed her survival to save Cass's life from shadowy criminal forces led by Carl Hutchins.
 His marriage to Frankie was now invalid and he had to choose between his two wives.
 Still in the grip of his passion for Kathleen, and knowing she needed him more because of the danger she was in, Cass chose her over Frankie.
 Frankie discovered she was pregnant shortly after splitting with Cass, but chose not to tell him.
 She later miscarried the baby.
 Cass ultimately chose Frankie, and Kathleen left town (a decision by the writers triggered in part by Julie Osburn, who played Kathleen, once more leaving the show in spite of being asked to stay).
 They grew closer, but upon finding out about Frankie's miscarriage, the pair hit another rough patch.
 Cass realized why Frankie had lied to him and forgave her, but Frankie was still reluctant to reunite with him because of his previous abandonment (though she had known for a long time that he was still in love with Kathleen).
 They eventually managed to reunite and legally marry in a ceremony in Venice surrounded by their loved ones.
 They honeymooned on the Orient Express.

 Not long after the wedding, Frankie found out she was pregnant again.
 She gave birth their to their beloved daughter Charlotte, nicknamed Charlie.
 When Charlie was a few months old, it was discovered she had a genetic heart condition.
+Although surgery to repair her heart was successful, she would forever remain in fragile condition.
 Cass blamed himself for Charlie's illness and the stress triggered his bipolar disorder.
-Cass refused to accept he was ill, but with the love and support of Frankie and his brother, Morgan, eventually sought treatment.
+Cass initially refused to accept he was ill, but with the love and support of Frankie and his brother, Morgan, he eventually sought treatment.